jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post4.md

 # Conclusions

+## Refactoring

+Take action before your Pulumi project becomes a long `index.ts` file with hundreds of resources.
+You can take advantage of compound resources to break code up into smaller, re-usable chunks.
+Beyond just making the code maintainable, it'll allow you to unit-test the components in isolation.

+## Testing
-It would be a mistake to say that writing Pulumi unit tests is fun.
+I can't say that I loved writing Pulumi unit tests in Typescript.
-It feels awkward and clunky, with all my love for the tool that's the best grade I can give.
+It feels awkward and clunky, relative to my experience with other tools (Jest?).
-Nick picking here and being a tech snob: many people are really done with Mocha, documented Jest support would be really nice.
+Despite all my love for Pulumi, you won't hear me sing accolades here.
 Still, it's infinitely better than having no unit tests at all.
 Together with a robust integration tests, it should be entirely possible to bring the best of testing into your infrastructure code.